 - Scheduling virtual meetings best practices to minimize the cost of switching between work and meetings.

 - Camera on or camera off?
 A survey of 70 managers from different industries.

 - Virtual meeting etiquette with an infographic including best practices for virtual meetings and things you should stop doing.

-- Virtual team icebreakers to avoid awkward silences during calls and to get to know your teammates better.
+- Icebreakers for virtual team meetings to avoid awkward silences during calls and to get to know your teammates better.

 - Conference call fails so you don’t tell me I didn’t warn you it could happen!

 This guide will help you run better and more effective virtual meetings.
 Let’s get to it!

 Interest in video conferencing completely exploded at the beginning of 2020.
 TrustRadius noted that by April, the web and video conferencing category for business technology saw a 500% increase in buyer activity since the COVID-19 outbreak began.
 For products like Microsoft Teams, this led to an increase from 13 million daily active users last year to 115 million in October 2020.

 Smaller companies are growing, too.
 Customers are starting to show more interest in smaller players for video conferencing, like AnyMeeting and ClickMeeting.
 Interest in these tools grew over 10 times in response to the pandemic.
 Thanks to advanced video technology, many companies were able to move traditional office meetings online and start working remotely almost immediately.

 Virtual meetings have also become one of the main forms of communication with our loved ones.
 Grandparents around the world started using videos to communicate.
 Although family video calls are far from being effective when more than five people join, it’s vital to conduct them on a regular basis.
 These days, they’re often the only way to see each other.